smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 * no_files: 		Number of files
 * field_errors: 	Number of errors in processing fields
+* file_errors: 		Number of errors in processing fields
 * file_list: 		Array file objects:

   * file_name: File name